adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 ***

-* **User Account Privileges** In Windows, users are generally given administrator priveleges by default which means they have access to everything on the system.
+* **User Account Privileges** In Windows, users are generally given administrator privileges by default which means they have access to everything on the system.
 If the virus is able to penetrate their system, they can quickly gain access to important parts of the system.
-  On the other hand, in Linux, users are given lower level access rights, and, theoretically, the virus can only access the users local files and folders thus preventing malicous code from infecting the entire system.
+  On the other hand, in Linux, users are given lower level access rights, and, theoretically, the virus can only access the users local files and folders thus preventing malicious code from infecting the entire system.
 ***
-* **Social Engineering** Closed source operating systems like Windows are more vulnerabilities to social engineering attacks.
+* **Social Engineering** Closed-source operating systems like Windows are more vulnerabilities to social engineering attacks.
 Most viruses are spread by convincing users to doing something they shouldn't, like opening up an email attachment that is carrying a virus or worm or